widdowquinn/SI_Pritchard_Birch_2014/README.md

 # README.md - Pritchard_Birch_2014

 This directory contains supplementary information associated with the manuscript: Pritchard L & Birch PRJ "The zigzag model of plant-microbe interactions: is it time to move on?"
-(2014) *Molecular Plant Pathology*.
+(2014) *Molecular Plant Pathology* **15**(9):865-870. [doi:10.1111/mpp.12210](http://dx.doi.org/10.1111/mpp.12210)

 ## Overview